Supriya090/NepaliXlit/cli/README.md

 <hr>

-Follow the instructions to run it on your system
+Follow the instructions to run it on your system in CLI

 1. Install the necessary libraries